chen1223/perfume-landing-page/README.md

 Original design of this project can be found on [Behance](https://www.behance.net/gallery/96029785/Perfume-Company-Landing-Page)

+All images used in this project were found in [Unsplash](https://unsplash.com/s/photos/perfume)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.